SupaJuke/dev-env/README.md

 - Implemented `install.sh` as a one-stop service
 - Fully migrated to Lua and Lazy (instead of VimPlug)
+- Setup additional plugins and colorschemes for Nvim (e.g. Telescope, autoformat by Coc, Tokyonight Palemoon for Windows Terminal)
 - Tested the installation process on Ubuntu (22.04)
+- Included fonts (CaskaydiaCove & MonoLisa) to repo

 **Other features**